theawesomeyopro1/illogical-impluse-tweaks/README.md

-# ✨ Hyprland SCSS Mod Tweaks
+# ✨ Hyprland SCSS Tweaks

 A personal collection of SCSS modifications built on top of [end-4's Hyprland dotfiles](https://github.com/end-4/dots-hyprland), aiming to bring a fresh, aesthetic, and dynamic touch to the Hyprland experience.